Your guide to finding an all-in-one bank account that meets your needs.

 - What happens when I deposit a cheque with the incorrect name order?
 Unless a deposited cheque is made out in the depositor’s name or the name of the financial institution, the bank has the right to return it to you unpaid at their discretion.

 - Where can I find more information on your site about joint accounts?
-You can click here for information on joint everyday bank accounts, or here if you would like information on banks which allow for joint credit card accounts.
+Find more information on our joint everyday bank accounts or more information on banks that offer joint credit card accounts.

 - Why are joint accounts helpful?
 Joint accounts are great if you want to share your finances with a trusted person, like your partner or family.
 You both hold the same liability, but usually the accounts will require both of your signature for a withdrawal to occur.